What is Hand Arm Vibration Syndrome (HAVS)?

 Another way to protect yourself from HAVS is by wearing the correct equipment.
 Anti-Vibration Gloves are designed specifically for use with power tools, and usually feature some form of vibration absorbing material on the gloves.
 The certification standard ISO 10819, ensures that each glove is up to the standard required to prevent HAVS from developing.

 Anti-vibration gloves typically feature ridges across the design that act as a barrier between the vibrations and your hand.
-The Polyco Tremor-Low Anti-Vibration Glove is designed for use across a wide range of industries promising protection from power tools and mechanical threats alike.
+The Portwest A790 Anti-Vibration Black Gloves are designed for use across a wide range of industries promising protection from power tools and mechanical threats alike.
 Comfortable and with high grip, this glove ensures to boost performance and safety.

 Ejendals Tegera 9180 Anti-Vibration Work Gloves